google/devops-governance/examples/guardrails/project-factory/README.md

     - roles/storage.objectAdmin
     - roles/storage.objectCreator
     - roles/storage.objectViewer
-repo_provider: github
+repo_provider: gitlab
-repo_name: devops-governance/skunkworks
-repo_branch: dev
+tfe_workspace_id: ws-xxxx
 ```

 Every project is defined with its own file located in the [Project Folder](data/projects).

+> **_NOTE:_** You can also manage the environments seprately via a diffrent Gitlab Branches for each Environment Which and having environment specific file under [Project Folder](data/projects).
+These branches can be tied to individual workspace.